August Gardening Tips and To-Dos for the Pacific Northwest

 Harvest leaf vegetables before they bolt and become bitter.

 Pick onions when the tops start to fall over.
-Be sure to stop watering onions when the stems turn yellow to force them into dormancy.
+Stop watering onions when the stems turn yellow to force them into dormancy.

 Take Advantage of Summer Plant Sales to Fill in Bare Spots